 (Waiver and Voluntary Enrollment Procedure) can be found at:

-Charges are due and payable July 1, for the fall semester and January 2, for the spring semester.
-Payment may be made in cash, personal check or money order.
-Roger Williams University uses an outside company, Tuition Management Systems, to process your Visa, MasterCard, American Express and Discover credit and debit card payments.There is a 2.99% convenience fee on all credit and debit card payments.
+Charges are due and payable July 1 for the fall semester and January 2 for the spring semester.
+Payment may be made in person by cash, personal check or money order at the Bursar's Office.
+Roger Williams University uses an outside company, Tuition Management Systems, to process your Visa, MasterCard, American Express, Discover and electronic checking/savings payments.There is a 2.75% convenience fee on all credit and debit card payments.

 The University considers each student responsible for payment of all charges.
 A student will not be permitted to pre-register until all outstanding balances and or prior tuition and all other charges have been paid in full.
-Students upon registering agree to be responsible for any collection costs incurred by the University in conjunction with the delinquency of their account.
+Upon registering students agree to be responsible for any collection costs incurred by the University in conjunction with the delinquency of their account.

 It is illegal in Rhode Island to present checks which your bank will not honor.
 The University will re-deposit returned checks once.
 The subsequent return of your check to the University will result in your account being put on a cash basis and possible cancellation of your registration, housing, and dining privileges.
 No personal checks will be allowed to replace returned checks.
 The account must be settled with cash, bank check, or money order.

-Any applicable credit to reduce tuition charges for students who leave the University will be granted upon presentation of the approved and signed official withdrawal form for either a complete withdrawal from the University or from a specific course.
-The withdrawal process uses the following schedule.
+Any applicable credit to reduce tuition charges for students who leave the University will be granted upon presentation of the approved and signed Withdrawal from the University form or the Withdrawal from a Course form in accordance with the following schedule:

 From the beginning date of the fall and spring semesters:

 Any outstanding balance on the students account is deducted from the tuition credit.
-All student fees, room and board charges are for a full semester and are not refundable.
+All fees are for a full semester and are not refundable once class has started.
 Students who are suspended or expelled from the university during the academic year are responsible for all charges related to the semester in which the suspension or expulsion occurred.
-Any credit, which would result in a refund due the student, as authorized by the Bursar will require approximately three weeks to process.
+Any credits which result in a refund due the student, as authorized by the Office of the Bursar, will require approximately three weeks for processing.

-A student must complete a change of address form in the Office of the Registrar whenever a change is made to his/her local or mailing address regarding all University correspondence.
-Students may also request their billing statements be issued to a separate address.
-This request must be made at the Office of the Bursar.
+A student must complete a change of address form in the Office of the Registrar whenever a change is made to his/her local or mailing address.
+This will avoid the misdirection of grades, registration materials and applicable financial documents.

-The Office of Student Financial Aid and Financial Planning at 401-254-3100 Financial Aid includes the following items:
+The Office of Student Financial Aid and Financial Planning can be reached at 401-254-3100 or email@example.com.
+Financial aid includes the following items:

-Semester Fees - include but are not limited to the following activities:
+Semester fees are charged twice during the academic year in the Fall and Spring semesters.
+Semester fees include but are not limited to the following activities: